wwgc/ppbook-en/part2/ppconsole/message-history.md

 # Message History

-`Message History` interface shows all conversations between service agents and PPCom users, between service agents and service agents.
+`Message History` shows all conversations between service agents and `PPCom` users.
 You can view message history of every conversation.

 -------